-Call for help if any of the following happens:

-Seizure or seizures continue after giving NAYZILAM to the person as instructed by the healthcare provider.
-Local Emergency Number:

-Seizure behavior in the person is different from other episodes.
-Healthcare Provider's Number:

-You are alarmed by the number or severity of the seizure or seizures in the person.
-Information for Emergency Responder You are alarmed by the color or Time of first NAYZILAM breathing of the person. dose: Time of second NAYZILAM dose (if given):\
+Call for help if any of the following h appens: • Seizure or seizures continue after giving NAYZILAM to the person as instructed by the healthcare provider.
+Local Emergency Number: • Seizure behavior in the person is different from other episodes.
+Healthcare Provider's Number: • You are alarmed by the number or severity of the seizure or seizures in the person.
+Information for Emergency Responder • You are alarmed by the color or breathing of the person.
+Time of first NAYZILAM dose: Time of second NAYZILAM dose (if given):